Logo Copyright © 2007 NCCG - All Rights Reserved

 Introduction

-A great many misconceptions exist in the Christian community over the ministerial rôle of women in the Body of Christ owing to faulty Bible translations and the fact that this ministry was still evolving at the time the NT was written.
+A great many misconceptions exist in the Christian community over the ministerial rôle of women in the Body of Messiah owing to faulty Bible translations and the fact that this ministry was still evolving at the time the NT was written.

-Most Christians agree that women were full and active members of the NT Church (1 Cor.11:4-5; 14:33-35; Col.3:18-19; Tit.2:1-10) but are disunited on their exact functions.
+Most Christians agree that women were full and active members of the Messianic Community (1 Cor.11:4-5; 14:33-35; Col.3:18-19; Tit.2:1-10) but are disunited on their exact functions.
 The submissive relationship of wives to their husbands is clearly spelled out (1 Pet.3:1-7), underlining gender differences which needed to be recognised for healthy relations between the sexes.
 Such did not, however, give any licence for male chauvanism, nor its militant opposite, feminism.

 Men and Women are Equal but Different